NMN vs NR: Which NAD+ Precursor Is Better? (2026 Data)

 Can I take NMN and NR together?

 There's no published research on combining NMN and NR.
-Since both ultimately raise NAD+ through overlapping pathways, combining them is unlikely to produce additive benefits beyond what either achieves alone.
+Since both feed into NAD+ through overlapping pathways, combining them is unlikely to produce additive benefits beyond what either achieves alone.
 Most researchers recommend choosing one and using it consistently at a clinically studied dose.

 Is NMN legal to sell as a supplement?